User manual for Persona 360

 All Personas section serves as a catalogue of all created personas with the possibility of further exploration.

 Each persona can be expanded to show further details:

-- Included/excluded attributes - Attributes that were specified in the Personalise process of persona creation
+- Included/excluded attributes - Attributes that were specified in the Parameters settings.

-- Numbers and types of IDs - The number of IDs included in the persona from various data sources
+- Numbers of IDs - The number of IDs included in the persona.

 - Export details - All the sources to which the persona is exported, including the start/end date of export, frequency of export and the option to pause or discontinue the export

 - Create insights - Creates insights that will include personas' attributes (and optionally create new personas

 - Publish/Unpublish persona - Change persona status to Public or Private.

 - New export - Exports persona to a selected destination

 - New snapshot - Creates a snapshot of a persona at a certain moment.
 Snapshots are being used in Compare persona, where you can compare the same persona with different time stamps.
 You can create an unlimited amount of snapshots